masterbioinfo/projetwalker/Doc/RM.md

 The graph visualzers for the GUI offered by the program were built using :
   - <a href="https://github.com/jupyter/ipywidgets">ipywidgets</a> - UI library for interactivity in Jupyter notebooks
   - <a href="http://3dmol.csb.pitt.edu/doc/index.html">3Dmol.js</a> - 3D molecular visualization library for web browsers
-  - <a href="https://plot.ly/python/">Plotly</a> - An interactive, browser-based graphing library for Python
+  - <a href="https://bqplot.readthedocs.io/">bqplot</a> - Plotting library for IPython/Jupyter Notebooks